Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Introduction

 Given the NP-hardness of CPP, exact solutions are rarely proposed.
-Most of the existing approaches utilize the branch-and-bound method~\cite{Dorndorf1994,Jaehn2013CPP} or cutting plane technique~\cite{Grotschel1989cutting,Oosten2001}.
-Many use both methods through the means of optimization software packages that internally implement them.
-Usually, such works propose some extra steps to make the problem easier to solve with standard packages~\cite{Miyauchi2018exact,Lorena2019}.
-A few approaches were proposed for slight variations of CPP, like branch-and-price for the capacitated version~\cite{mehrotra1998cliques} or branch-and-price-and-cut method for CPP with minimum clique size requirement~\cite{ji2007branchPriceCut}.
-Integer programming models for clustering proved to be a useful tool~\cite{pirim2018JOTA}.
-And the vast majority of approaches try to solve CPP formulated as an integer linear programming (ILP) problem~\cite{Grotschel1989cutting,Oosten2001,Miyauchi2018exact}.
-Researchers used similar methods in network science to maximize modularity~\cite{Agarwal2008,dinh2015redundant,Lorena2019}.
-In their seminal work, Agarwal and Kempe~\cite{Agarwal2008} proposed solving the relaxation of ILP to linear programming (LP) problem and then rounding solution to integers.
-They described a rounding algorithm that can provide a feasible solution to the initial problem, which (after applying local-search post-processing) in many cases could be good enough~\cite{Agarwal2008}.
-Studies in community detection showed that finding the upper bound on achievable modularity could be useful by itself, and a few approaches were proposed recently~\cite{Miyauchi2013,Sobolevsky2017TrianglesArxiv}.
+Most of the existing approaches utilize the branch-and-bound method~\citep{Dorndorf1994,Jaehn2013CPP} or cutting plane technique~\citep{Grotschel1989cutting,Oosten2001}.
+Many use both methods through the means of optimization software packages that internally implement them~\citep{Du2021SolvingCPPComparison}.
+Usually, such works propose some extra steps to make the problem easier to solve with standard packages~\citep{Miyauchi2018exact,Lorena2019,Belyi2022SizeReduction}.
+A few approaches were proposed for slight variations of CPP with different constraints, like branch-and-price for the capacitated or graph-connected version~\citep{mehrotra1998cliques,Benati2022BranchPrice} or branch-and-price-and-cut method for CPP with minimum clique size requirement~\citep{ji2007branchPriceCut}.
+Integer programming models for clustering proved to be a useful tool~\citep{pirim2018JOTA}, and the vast majority of approaches try to solve CPP formulated as an integer linear programming~(ILP) problem~\citep{Grotschel1989cutting,Oosten2001,Miyauchi2018exact,Du2021SolvingCPPComparison}.
+Researchers used similar methods in network science to maximize modularity~\citep{Agarwal2008,Aloise2010,dinh2015redundant,Lorena2019}.
+In their seminal work, \cite{Agarwal2008} proposed solving the relaxation of~ILP to linear programming~(LP) problem and then rounding solution to integers.
+They described a rounding algorithm that can provide a feasible solution to the initial problem, which (after applying local-search post-processing), in many cases, could achieve high modularity.
+In the most recent work, \cite{aref2022bayan} proposed the Bayan algorithm grounded in an ILP formulation of the modularity maximization problem and relying on the branch-and-cut scheme for solving the problem to global optimality.
+While finding the global maximum is unfeasible for large networks, studies in community detection showed that just providing the upper bound on achievable modularity could be useful by itself, and a few approaches were proposed recently~\citep{Miyauchi2013,Sobolevsky2017TrianglesArxiv}.